Table of Contents

 Buying Tea in Sri Lanka (Ceylon tea)

-Sri Lanka being the producer of the finest Tea in the world (Ceylon Tea), one can’t forget to visit a Tea centre during shopping in Sri Lanka.
+Sri Lanka is the producer of the finest Tea in the world (Ceylon Tea), one can’t forget to visit a Tea centre during shopping in Sri Lanka.
 Tea can be bought all around the island but the best tea is available in reputable tea centres in major cities.
-Sri Lanka being the producer of the finest Tea in the world (Ceylon Tea), one can’t forget to visit a Tea centre during shopping in Sri Lanka.
+Sri Lanka is the producer of the finest Tea in the world (Ceylon Tea), one can’t forget to visit a Tea centre during shopping in Sri Lanka.
 Tea can be bought all around the island but the best tea is available in reputable tea centres in Colombo and other major cities.

 Sri Lanka is one of the best places to buy Tea in the world.
-Tea being the 3rd most foreign exchange earner for the country, it provides employment for more than 1 million people in the country. you can sip a cup of world renown Ceylon tea in a tea centre.
+Tea being the 3rd most foreign exchange earner for the country, it provides employment for more than 1 million people in the country. you can sip a cup of world-renowned Ceylon tea in a tea centre.
 Even one can see the whole process of tea production by visiting the tea factories in the mountains.
-Since the tea is the most favourite beverage in Sri Lanka it can be bought all over the country.
+Since tea is the most favourite beverage in Sri Lanka it can be bought all over the country.
 But one must be careful to buy trustworthy brands of tea since there are inferior quality teas also being sold in the country.

-Popular shopping destinations in Sri Lanka
+Popular places to buy things in Sri Lanka

 Ratnapura is considered to be the best place for buying gems and jewellery in the country with a large collection of well-known gem shops in the city.
 Most of the shops in Rathnapura are equipped with gem mines and laboratories; thereby buyers are educated on the process of gem production.
 Sri Lanka is famous for its high-quality gems – from Roman times, through the colonial era, to the present.
-The gem trade is widespread and blue, yellow or star sapphire, rubies, cats eyes, amethyst, topaz, aquamarines, garnets, zircons, moonstones, and other precious stones are available throughout the island.
+The gem trade is widespread and blue, yellow or star sapphire, rubies, cat eyes, amethyst, topaz, aquamarines, garnets, zircons, moonstones, and other precious stones are available throughout the island.

 Duplication Road, Colombo